|12/2/2016||Audi FIS Ski World Cup Ladies' Downhill 1|

-Who: The Canadian Alpine Ski Team athletes take on the fastest World Cup skiers from across the globe.
+The Canadian Alpine Ski Team athletes take on the fastest World Cup skiers from across the globe.

-What’s at stake: The Lake Louise Alpine Ski World Cup is Canada's highest-profile alpine ski race and the first World Cup speed event of the season.
+The Lake Louise Alpine Ski World Cup is Canada's highest-profile alpine ski race and the first World Cup speed event of the season.
 The fastest skiers in the world compete in downhill and super-G in the heart of the Canadian Rocky Mountains.
 For Canadian alpine athletes, it’s their only chance of the season to win a World Cup on home soil.

-Quick fact: The Lake Louise Alpine Ski World Cup was the first downhill course outside of Europe to be invited to join the prestigious Club 5.
+The Lake Louise Alpine Ski World Cup was the first downhill course outside of Europe to be invited to join the prestigious Club 5.
 The Club 5 is a union of leading alpine ski race organizers and designates Lake Louise as one of the 15 classic downhill courses in the world.
 Other famous Club 5 courses include Gardena/Groden, Italy; Kitzbühel, Austria; Garmisch-Partenkirchen, Germany; Val d’Isere, France, and Wengen, Switzerland.

-Past Canadian Winterstart champions include:
+Past Canadian Winterstart Champions:

 2006 - John Kucera